Did you know?

 Governance – Spain expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Spain, 50% of people say they trust their political institutions, less than the OECD average of 56%.
+Trust in government is essential for social cohesion and well-being.
+In Spain, 18% of people say they trust their national government, less than the OECD average of 39%.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
 In the most recent elections for which data is available, voter turnout in Spain was 69% of those registered.
 This figure is lower than the OECD average of 72%.

 Freedom of information laws (FOI) allow the possibility for individuals to access undisclosed information.
 For such policies to be successful, the public should have a clear understanding of their rights under the law, should be able to file requests with ease and should be protected against any possible retaliation.
 People in Spain can file a request for information either in writing or online – thus greatly facilitating the FOI process.
 However, there are no provisions for anonymity or protection from retaliation.